Subscribe to our newsletter

 West region: 140 percent

-You’ll notice that in Kigali skilled employment doubled, while throughout the rest of the country the number actually tripled.
+You’ll notice that in Kigali skilled employment increased by over 50 percent, while throughout the rest of the country the number doubled (and actually tripled in the south).
 By analyzing trends at the national and sub-national level, we can determine where more effort to boost women’s employment is needed and what type of support would be most useful.

 Women’s empowerment has made great strides in Rwanda over the last decade.
 As we work to improve upon these trends, we can rely on localized data to focus our efforts and position us for better outcomes.